Coro agent specifications

 Overview

-The Coro Agent actively secures endpoint devices on both Windows and macOS platforms.
-The following hardware and software specifications are essential for guaranteeing effective functionality of the Coro Agent on your Windows or macOS device.
+The Coro Agent actively secures endpoint devices on Linux, macOS, and Windows platforms.
+The following hardware and software specifications are essential for guaranteeing effective functionality of the Coro Agent on your Linux, macOS, or Windows device.

 For general information on the Coro Agent, see Introducing the Coro Agent.

 The Coro Security Platform utilizes a Bitdefender Software Development Kit (SDK).
-To avoid conflicts that might interfere with the installation of the Coro Agent, Bitdefender and any other antivirus software based on Bitdefender must be uninstalled prior to installing the Coro Agent.
+To avoid conflicts that might interfere with the installation of the Coro Agent, Bitdefender and any other antivirus software based on Bitdefender must be uninstalled before installing the Coro Agent.

 Windows operating systems running on ARM-based processors are not supported by the Coro Security Platform.